immunefi-team/Bounty_Boosts/Alchemix/31542 - [SC - Low] Bribeearned - L Its potentially possible to ear....md

 # `Bribe::earned()` - L229: It's potentially possible to earn TWICE in an epoch due to a small logical oversight in `if (block.timestamp - _bribeStart(_startTimestamp) < DURATION) {`.

-Submitted on Mon May 20 2024 22:19:40 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 04:19:40 UTC by @OxSCSamurai for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31542